 *UPDATE: Some users have had issues with the Samsung Band Selection app.
 If you have issues or if it works for you, let us know in the comments below.

 How To Turn Off 5G on a Samsung Galaxy S21 (Verizon and AT&T)

-If you own a Galaxy S21 or any Samsung smartphone and want to change the band, your carrier may have blocked the option.
+If you own a Galaxy S21 or almost any Android smartphone and want to change the band, your carrier may have blocked the option.

-Verizon and AT&T are known to block the option, but there are likely others.
+Verizon and AT&T are known to block the 5G option, but there are likely others.